effector/effector/documentation/src/content/docs/en/explanation/computation-priority.md

 Computation priority allows us to have side effects, and it's one of the main reasons to create this concept:

-- Letting pure functions to execute first
+- Letting pure functions to execute first.
-- Side effects can follow a consistent state of the application
+- Side effects can follow a consistent state of the application.

 Actually, pure computation cannot be observed out of the scope, therefore, the definition of **_pure computation_** used in this library gives us an opportunity to optimize grouping.